Geography of Canada: Canadian Shield

-The northeastern part of Alberta, northern parts of Saskatchewan, Manitoba, Ontario and Quebec, all of Labrador and the Great Northern Peninsula of Newfoundland, eastern mainland Northwest Territories, most of Nunavut's mainland and, of its Arctic Archipelago, Baffin Island and significant bands through Somerset, Southampton, Devon and Ellesmere islands are located on a vast rock base known as the Canadian Shield.
+The northeastern part of Alberta, the northern parts of Saskatchewan, Manitoba, Ontario, and Quebec, all of Labrador, and the Great Northern Peninsula of Newfoundland, eastern mainland Northwest Territories, most of Nunavut's mainland, and its Arctic Archipelago, Baffin Island and significant bands through Somerset, Southampton, Devon and Ellesmere Islands are located on a vast rock base known as the Canadian Shield.
 The Shield mostly consists of eroded hilly terrain and contains many lakes and important rivers used for hydroelectric production, particularly in northern Quebec and Ontario.
-The Shield also encloses an area of wetlands around the Hudson Bay.
+The Shield also encloses an area of wetlands around Hudson Bay.
 Some particular regions of the Shield are referred to as mountain ranges, including the Torngat and Laurentian Mountains.

-The Shield cannot support intensive agriculture, although there is subsistence agriculture and small dairy farms in many of the river valleys and around the abundant lakes, particularly in the southern regions.
+The shield cannot support intensive agriculture, although there is subsistence agriculture and small dairy farms in many of the river valleys and around the abundant lakes, particularly in the southern regions.
 Boreal forest covers much of the shield, with a mix of conifers that provide valuable timber resources in areas such as the Central Canadian Shield forests ecoregion that covers much of Northern Ontario.

-The Canadian Shield is known for its vast mineral reserves such as emeralds, diamonds and copper, and is there also called the "mineral house".
+The Canadian Shield is known for its vast mineral reserves, such as emeralds, diamonds and copper, and is also referred to the "mineral house".